Give local literary legends some love

 Elizabeth Gaskell's House 84 Plymouth Grove, Manchester M13 9LW

 The Modernist is the only bookshop in Manchester specialising in architecture and design.
-The shop is the brainchild of the Modernist Society and serves as their HQ with office, library, gallery and event space holding regular exhibitions.
+The shop is the brainchild of the Modernist Society and serves as its HQ with office, library, gallery and event space holding regular exhibitions.
 The focus is modernist architecture, graphics, typography, transport, furniture and product design.
 Visit for everything from tomes on Brutalism to very cool prints.

 The Modernist 58 Port Street Manchester M1 2EQ